 Intuitive eating#3: Honour your cravings

-Have you ever tired to fight off a craving or eat something healthier just to go eat what you crave anyway?
+Have you ever tried to fight off a craving or eat something healthier just to go eat what you crave anyway?
 Yeah, me too.
 The mental restriction you put on yourself is also dieting even if you don’t think you are.
-This leads to the “all or nothing” mindset again, even if you eat enough food you can still end up binging on foods you restrict because its “bad”.
-Ill let you in on a secret, food doesn’t have morals.
-There is no good or bad its just food.
+This leads to the “all or nothing” mindset again, even if you eat enough food you can still end up binging on foods you restrict because it’s “bad”.
+I’ll let you in on a secret, food doesn’t have morals.
+There is no good or bad it’s just food.
 Some are more nutritionally dense than others but at the end of the day, food is food.
 You eat it for fuel and sometimes for pleasure which is 100% ok to do.

 There was this voice inside my head, I call it the food police, and it was always there when I went to a party or a night out.
-It told me I had a limit to stay in. it told me I shouldn’t have pie at Christmas dinner because I would go over my calorie goal.
-Do you have on too?
-Don’t listen to it.
+It told me I had a limit to stay in.
+It told me I shouldn’t have pie at Christmas dinner because I would go over my calorie goal.
+Do you have one too?
+Please don’t listen to it.

-How I transitioned from disordered eating to Intuitive eating
+How I transitioned from counting calories to intuitive eating

 thank you for reading!
 I hope this post helped you in some way <3